deluxebrain/dotfiles-DEPRECATED/README.md

 ### Adding your key to GitHib

-1. Copy your public key to the clipboard
+1. Copy your public key to the clipboard:

 	``` shell
 	pbcopy < ~/.ssh/id_rsa.pub
 	```

-2. Manually register the public key with your GitHub account
+2. Manually register your public key with your GitHub account;
-3. Verify ssh connectivity to GitHub
+3. Verify ssh connectivity to GitHub:

 	``` shell
 	# Use the -T switch so that a text terminal (tty) is not requested)